 - you can start your campaign right away

 - increase the limit every week by 25 until you’ve reached 150

-NOTE: If you haven’t heard about Lemlist or Mailwarm before, they are external solutions that send emails from your email account to other network members.
-They build up your domain and account reputation through a variety of actions, for example by replying to your emails and taking them out of the junk folder.
+NOTE: If you haven’t heard about Warmbots before, this is our very own warm up tool that sends emails from your email account to other network members.
+It builds up your domain and account reputation through a variety of actions, for example by replying to your emails and taking them out of the junk folder.
 You’ll also receive emails from other members and reply to them automatically.
-Additionally, you get access to analytics on how many messages land in inbox vs in a junk folder on a daily basis.
-You can also check this article to learn more about warming-up your account with Lemwarm.
+You can also check this article to learn more about warming-up your account with Warmbots.

 Opens & Clicks tracking